ngeran/vector/content/routing/bgp/bgp-route-selection/index.md

 The ultimate tie-breaker is needed when 2 routers peer 2 or more times with each other.
 This is typically done for load-balancing purposes.
 The router-id in step 8 can't be used as it will be the same for all the peering sessions.

 The active route has the lowest peer ip address, shown as Source in the output.
 The inactive reason given is Not Best in its group - Update source

+The BGP multiple exit discriminator (MED, or MULTI_EXIT_DISC) is a non-transitive attribute, meaning that it is not propagated throughout the Internet, but only to adjacent autonomous systems (ASs).
+The MED attribute is optional, meaning that it is not always sent with the BGP updates.
+The purpose of MED is to influence how other ASs enter your AS to reach a certain prefix.